-The hybrid (growth and income) investor - that's us!
+The hybrid (growth and income) investor – this could be us!

 After we got married, it was hard to see the big picture with our separate 401(k)s and other accounts.
-Personal Capital does a great job at showing your combined asset allocation, but we prefer to use our own spreadsheet for now (see sample below).
-It's easy to update and gives us a complete picture of our asset allocation.
+Personal Capital does a great job at showing your combined asset allocation, but we prefer to use our own spreadsheet for now (see sample below with made up numbers).
+It’s easy to update and gives us a complete picture of our asset allocation.

 What will make our asset allocation different from a traditional retiree’s?

 - We want a major portion of our portfolio to continue to grow since we’re young and plan to withdraw annually the least amount possible.